-I shuffle the deck, put it face down on the floor where I’m going to exercise.
-I flip one card over at a time.
-For every card I flip over, I do the exercise I picked for that suit and the repetitions are determined by the number on the card.
-Without resting, I flip the next card over and continue.
+Shuffle the deck, put it face down on the floor where you’re going to exercise.
+Flip one card over at a time.
+For every card you flip over, do the exercise you picked for that suit and the repetitions determined by the number on the card.
+Without resting, flip the next card over and continue.

 - So for example, 7♤ = 7 squats, and the 10♢ = 10 sit-ups